-Probably one of my most favourite, and most reliable, icings to use on the go to or for flavour and texture is buttercream.
-It is probably just about everyone else’s favourite also, no matter what age or gender they are.
+Probably one of my most favorite, and most reliable, icings to use on the go to or for flavour and texture is buttercream.
+It is probably just about everyone else’s favorite also, no matter what age or gender they are.

 I have literally seen grown men wanting more buttercream than cake.
 Therefore, this post is about all things buttercream and what I consider the six best to use in cake artistry.